ashutoshmjain/gita/src/knower.md

 The scripture states the cycle has no definitive beginning or end - or order.
 For example sake let us assume, Prakṛti begins in a state of Tamas (pure equilibrium).
 The proximity of Puruṣa creates an excitation, giving rise to Rajas, which leads to a definitive option pair out of multitude of possible pairs.
 This is seen as a vibration of an open ended string.
 Sattva then resolves this by selecting one side of the duality.
 This is where Puruṣa's attention gets locked into a scalar (non-dual) state of Prakṛti, which is then called the "manifest."

 The other side of the chosen duality holds the knowledge.
 For example, if the manifest is "Heads," then the knowledge is the awareness that "I am not Heads."
-This means that the probability of "Tails" in the next trial increases by one vote.
-In the next trial, Sattva is likely to choose a "Tail" for the observer, but if it didn't, "Tails" now has two extra votes and thus even higher probability.
+This means the probability of "Not Heads" in the next trial increases by one vote.
+In the next trial, Sattva is likely to choose a "Not Heads" for the observer, but if it didn't, "Tails" now has two extra votes and thus even higher probability.

 Keep in mind - three Gunas are not some external monitoring system.
-These are the inherent properties of all things manifest or unmanifest - just like QM has three fundamental properties - Charge , Mass and Spin.
+These are the inherent properties of Prakriti - manifest or unmanifest - just like Quantum systems have three fundamental properties - Charge , Mass and Spin.

 - Sattva - Mass (Reality)
 - Rajsa - Charge (Duality)